Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model

-This can only increase the minimal number of generators of $\pi_1$ by 1, because of van Kampen: cover the new complex by everything but the middle of the new edge, and a circle containing the edge.
+This can only increase the minimal number of generators of $\pi_1$ by 1, because of van Kampen's theorem: cover the new complex by everything but the middle of $e_1$, and a circle containing $e_1$.
 Assume a strongly connected 2-complex $A$ requires at least $\beta$ of operation (b) to construct.
-Then the expected number of times $A$ appears in $X$ is no greater than $n^{2-\beta(2\alpha_1+\alpha_2)}=o(n^{2-\beta})$ since $2\alpha_1+\alpha_2>1$ in our range.
-Thus, only complexes where $\beta=0,1$ can appear in our range.
+Then the expected number of times $A$ appears in $X$ is no greater than $n^{2-\beta(2\alpha_1+\alpha_2)}=o(n^{2-\beta})$ since $S_1^1=2\alpha_1+\alpha_2>1$ in our range.
+Therefore, only complexes where $\beta=0,1$ can appear.
 This means that $\pi_1(A)$, and thus $H_1(A)$, have at most 1 generator.
-By the universal coefficient theorem, $H_1(A)\simeq H^1(A)$, since $H_0(A)$ is always free, and thus $H^1(A)$ also has at most a singe generator. \begin{remark} Since for $c_1,c_2\in H^1$ $c_1\cup c_2=(-1)^{1\cdot 1}c_2\cup c_1=-c_2\cup c_1$, this finishes the proof for rings where $2$ is not a 0-divisor. \end{remark} To have $H^1\neq 0$ one needs a non-trivial $\pi_1$, so we may assume $\beta=1$.
-Define $v\in A$ to be an \textbf{internal vertex} if its link in $A$ contains a cycle.
-In particular, it is contained in at least 3 triangles.
-An internal vertex may be gotten either by applying operation (c) or (d).
-Operation (c) "costs" $n^{-\alpha_1-\alpha_2}<n^{1/2}$, and thus may only be preformed once (in addition to operation (b)).
-Operation (d) does not have such a limitation, however the last edge of the triangle along which (d) is preformed has to be added by either operation (c) or (b), since we are adding an edge but not a vertex.
-If it is operation (b), \usetikzlibrary{patterns} \tikzset{ pattern size/.store in=\mcSize, pattern size = 5pt, pattern thickness/.store in=\mcThickness, pattern thickness = 0.3pt, pattern radius/.store in=\mcRadius, pattern radius = 1pt} \makeatletter \pgfutil@ifundefined{pgf@pattern@name@_e5xr52g8o}{ \pgfdeclarepatternformonly[\mcThickness,\mcSize]{_e5xr52g8o} {\pgfqpoint{0pt}{-\mcThickness}} {\pgfpoint{\mcSize}{\mcSize}} {\pgfpoint{\mcSize}{\mcSize}} { \pgfsetcolor{\tikz@pattern@color} \pgfsetlinewidth{\mcThickness} \pgfpathmoveto{\pgfqpoint{0pt}{\mcSize}} \pgfpathlineto{\pgfpoint{\mcSize+\mcThickness}{-\mcThickness}} \pgfusepath{stroke} }} \makeatother
+By the universal coefficient theorem, $H_1(A)\simeq H^1(A)$, since $H_0(A)$ is always free, and thus $H^1(A)$ also has at most a single generator. \begin{remark} Since for $c_1,c_2\in H^1$, $c_1\cup c_2=(-1)^{1\cdot 1}c_2\cup c_1=-c_2\cup c_1$, this finishes the proof for rings where $2$ is not a zero-divisor. \end{remark} To have $H^1\neq 0$ one needs a non-trivial $\pi_1$, so we may assume $\beta=1$.
+Define $v\in A$ to be an \textbf{internal vertex} if $H^1(lk(v))\ne 0$, and \textbf{external} otherwise.
+In particular, an internal $v$ is contained in at least 3 triangles.
+During a growing process, a vertex may become internal as a result of applying operation (c) or (d).
+Operation (c) costs $n^{-\alpha_1-\alpha_2}<n^{-1/2}$, and thus may only happen once (in addition to operation (b)).
+Operation (d) does not have such a limitation, however the last edge of the triangle along which (d) is attached has to be added by either operation (c) or (b), since we are adding an edge but not a vertex.
+If it is operation (b), then any path between the unpatterned triangles in \Cref{fig:proofk1} is homotopic to a path outside the patterned triangles.
+Since the complex was simply connected before attaching the patterned triangles, it returns to being so after their addition, and thus the strong connectivity component will have a trivial $\pi_1$ and thus no cup product.